PanupatC/CustomHUD/README.md

 ### Party hpp%

 Enabled automatically when switching main job to DRG.
+TODO: only enable it with subjobs that allow healing breathe.
+Will need to figure out how to detect subjob change.
+If anyone can help please let me know.

 Can be toggled manually with `/hud hpp`